University of Hartford sports drops from Division I to III - WHIZ News

 WEST HARTFORD, Conn.
-(AP) — The University of Hartford is dropping its sports teams from Division I to Division III.
+(AP) — University of Hartford sports are dropping from Division I to Division III.

 The decision comes after the Hartford men’s basketball team this season won its first America East championship and played in the NCAA Tournament for the first time, losing to eventual national champion Baylor in the first round.